 According to Alcuitas A. B. et, al. (2023).
 The Rice Tariffication Law (RTL) was implemented in March 2019 to address rice shortages by replacing quantitative restrictions with import tariffs.
 While previous studies have assessed various impacts of RTL, none have specifically analyzed post-RTL seasonal rice supply data by sector.
 This study uses a quasi-experimental, interrupted time-series analysis, applying ARIMA models to data from 2011-2020.
 The control group consists of observed values, while the experimental group uses ARIMA-forecasted values after RTL implementation.
 The findings show that RTL does not affect rice supply trends in the overall rice supply and household sector.
 However, in the commercial and NFA sectors, RTL significantly influences supply trends, altering dynamics in these sectors by impacting local production, buffer stock, and importation.
 The study recommended implementing the Rice Competitiveness Enhancement Fund (RCEF), increasing buffer stocks, and developing plans to enhance agricultural sustainability.

 According to Binaluyo J. P. et, al. (2023).
 The National Food Authority's (NFA) control over rice imports led to government financial losses, which contributed to keeping farmers in poverty and increased the cost of rice for Filipinos.
 This situation prompted the enactment of Republic Act No. 11203, known as the Rice Tariffication Law (RTL), in February 2019.
 The law removed restrictions and quotas on rice imports while imposing a 35% import tariff, resulting in an influx of low-cost rice from other countries, primarily benefiting consumers.
 This paper examined the impact of the Rice Tariffication Law on rice production costs and the earnings of local producers in Region III.
 The study employed a quantitative approach to analyze the relationships between various factors and the effects of RTL on input costs, labor costs, harvesting costs, post-harvesting costs, cost minimization, and profit maximization.
 Data was collected using a structured survey questionnaire, and descriptive research methods were applied.
-The findings indicate a weak but significant relationship between respondents' assessments of rice production costs and the impact of the Rice Tariffication Law on the earnings of local producers in Region III.
+The findings indicated a weak but significant relationship between respondents' assessments of rice production costs and the impact of the Rice Tariffication Law on the earnings of local producers in Region III.

 According to Leomarich F. Casinillo (2020). who examined the satisfaction of farmers and the factors influencing it under the Rice Tariffication Law (RTL) in Leyte, Philippines.
 Given the scarcity of studies on this topic, the research aimed to assess farmers' satisfaction with the RTL.
 Using probabilistic sampling, 169 rice farmers were selected as participants.
 Data was collected through a structured questionnaire and analyzed using descriptive statistics and econometric modeling.
 The findings revealed that farmers' actual satisfaction was lower than their expected satisfaction, largely due to the negative impacts of the RTL.
 The study identified significant socio-demographic factors affecting satisfaction, including gender, marital status, education, and rice farm ownership.
 Income from rice farming was found to have an inverse relationship with satisfaction, as higher-income farmers faced higher expenses for agricultural inputs, which negatively impacted their well-being.
 Conversely, farmers with lower additional monthly income were more likely to be satisfied with rice farming.
 Satisfied farmers tended to spend more time farming, which increased their opportunity cost for other income-generating activities.
 Additionally, household consumption, assets, and expenses positively influenced farmers' satisfaction due to the associated benefits and comfort.